jarayl/cs-124/README.md

-# cs-124
+# CS 124

-Data Structures and Algorithms
+Data structures and algorithms course taken Spring 2024.
+Rigorous proof based problem sets.
+Hired as a teaching fellow for Spring 2025.